The Blood and Sand is a scotch-based cocktail that was invented in the 1920s.

 The drink is gets its name from the 1922 silent bullfighter movie Blood and Sand.
-(Nosferatu was already taken.)
 The film stars Rudolph Valentino, the sultry romantic leading man of his day.
 Think Ryan Reynolds, but silent.
-We know.
-That’s impossible.

-Fans of the cocktail say if you mix it correctly using the original cherry Heering, the ruby-toned cocktail is a fine blend of smoky and sweet, and definitely not a waste of single malt Scotch whiskey.
+Fans of the cocktail say if you mix it correctly using the original cherry Heering, the ruby-toned cocktail is a fine blend of smoky and sweet.
+Haters say it’s a waste of single malt Scotch whiskey!
 The original recipe first appeared in the 1930 Savoy Cocktail Book.
-And now it’s also below!
+And now it’s also below so you can decide for yourself!

 Blood and Sand Ingredients